 Financial assets at fair value through the profit or loss can be either designated as such upon initial recognition or mandatorily measured at fair value in accordance with NZ IFRS 9.
 The portfolio of financial assets is managed and performance is evaluated on a fair value basis.
 The Fund is primarily focused on fair value information and the Investment Manager uses that information to assess the assets' performance and to make decisions.
-All financial assets at fair value through profit or loss comprise of unlisted funds.
+All financial assets at fair value through profit or loss are measured at fair value through profit or loss.
+Financial assets at fair value through the profit or loss comprise of unlisted funds.